mdObject/GECentricity/README.md

     Centricity EMR => athenaFlow (tm)
     Centricity EDI => athenaEDI (tm)

-The GECentricity is subproject of mdObject initiative to simplify patient medical record exchange.
+The GitHub GECentricity is subproject of mdObject initiative to simplify patient medical record exchange.
 The mdObject is a simple JavaScript object stricture that is easy to implement and to use.

 For users of GE Centricity EMR9.8 Evaluation version, execute the following line to enable ActiveX component: